Gridlocked at zero and neither team giving an inch, something had to decide who gets to play in the 2016 boys state soccer championship.

 “You’ve just got to find your zen, and once you’re there, no one can break it,” he said.
 “He told me to play my game, do whatever felt right, and the result would be for the best.”

-Prior to Landry’s penalty kick, junior Max Dye and freshman Damien Redder had scored, and senior co-captain Ean Atchley finished the game with a low shot to the left corner of the netting.
+Prior to Landry’s penalty kick, senior Max Dye and freshman Damien Redder had scored, and senior co-captain Ean Atchley finished the game with a low shot to the left corner of the netting.

 Atchley said he knew before he took the shot which side of the net he would aim for, and the left side proved to be the winning ticket against Service goalkeeper Caleb VanBlankenstein.

 “I was a little nervous, but I just try not to think too hard about it,” Atchley said.

 The win was particularly sweet for Atchley, who has been a part of the Kenai soccer program for all four years of his prep career.

 Coach Reemtsma said after seeing his squad record the first state tournament victory for the Kenai boys program in 2015, the expectations rose and the Kards met them, and that included a few higher goals.

 “We wrote above all goals on our board, be good men,” Reemtsma said.
 “We try to show focus, discipline, honor, class and brotherhood.”

 In the penalty kick situation, Service deployed a tough lineup of shot takers, some of the Cougars top strikers, and while Gunner Rogers, Fischer Rogers and Christoph Schiller all scored, both Brady Graff and Quinn Harris had their kicks stopped cold by a diving Landry at the line.